“Naked ladies dancing on the tongue.” This is how I responded on first tasting Art Series Chardonnay at the cellar door of Leeuwin Estate in 2004.

 The story begins in 1969.
 In that year the cattle farm known as “Leeuwin” was sold to Dennis Horgan, an enterprising accountant in Perth.
 The property is in the Margaret River region, about 300km south of Perth.

 Then one day in 1973 Dennis received a phone call.
 A Seattle attorney called enquiring if Dennis was interested in selling the Leeuwin cattle property.
 The prospective buyer was an American, Robert Mondavi (pictured right on his 90th birthday).

 To research this name Dennis instructed a secretary to go to the State Library in Perth.
 The report came back that Mondavi was a well-known name even beyond his wine world of Napa Valley, California.
 He’d been on the cover of Time Magazine!

 Alerted by this market knowledge, Dennis re-evaluated his property.
 He considered his options.
-In time, instead of selling to Mondavi, he ask him to be a consultant to turn Leeuwin into a vineyard.
+In time, instead of selling to Mondavi, he asked him to be a consultant, to turn Leeuwin into a vineyard.
 A business relationship began.
 In time Dennis and his wife Trish visited Mondavi’s mission-style winery in California.

 In making his purchase bid Mondavi’s eye noticed the similarity of Margaret River to great wine regions of Europe.
-Common features were a similar latitude and proximity to sea winds on three sides (see map above, care of Wikipedia).
+Common features were a similar latitude and proximity to sea winds on three sides (see the map below).